————————————————————————

 Explore.
 Experience.
 Ring the Bells!

-The Damnable Trail Festival has something to offer just about everyone – from a leisurely stroll along the boardwalk with wheelchair accessibility, to the 22 km Coastal Ridge Challenge that follows a dramatic coastline and takes visitors through scenic communities like Salvage and Happy Adventure.
+The Damnable Trail Festival has something to offer just about everyone – from a leisurely stroll along the boardwalk with wheelchair accessibility, to the 22 km Coastal Ridge Challenge that follows a dramatic coastline and takes visitors through scenic communities like Sandy Cove, Salvage, and Happy Adventure.
 Anyone, visitor or resident, has an opportunity to experience the great outdoors in this area!

 Calling All Runners